Emergent non-Hermitian physics in generalized Lotka-Volterra model: Floquet dynamics with a non-Hermitian Hamiltonian

-{\it Floquet dynamics with a non-Hermitian Hamiltonian --} Now we focus on the linearized EOM.(\ref{eq:EOM0}) where the time-dependent Hamiltonian (\ref{eq:nonHermitian}) is non-Hermitian but periodic in time $H(t)=H(t+T)$.
-However, unlike the intensively studied cases with periodically driven Hamiltonian, the periodic oscillation in Hamiltonian (\ref{eq:nonHermitian}) is not due to external driving, but originates from the spontaneous oscillation in the time-independent GLVE.(\ref{eq:LV}), and is self-sustained.
-Thanks to the spatially translational invariance, one can perform the Fourier transformation, after which the EOM.(\ref{eq:EOM0}) turns into a collection of independent $k$ modes, each of which is a two-level system governed by the EOM:
+Now we focus on the linearized EOM Eq.(\ref{eq:EOM0}) where the time-dependent Hamiltonian (\ref{eq:nonHermitian}) is non-Hermitian but periodic in time $H(t)=H(t+T)$.
+However, unlike the intensively studied cases with periodically driven Hamiltonian, the periodic oscillation in Hamiltonian Eq.(\ref{eq:nonHermitian}) is not due to external driving, but originates from the spontaneous oscillation in the time-independent GLVE Eq.(\ref{eq:LV}), and is self-sustained.
+Thanks to the spatially translational invariance, one can perform the Fourier transformation, after which the EOM Eq.(\ref{eq:EOM0}) turns into a collection of independent $k$ modes, each of which is a two-level system governed by the EOM:

 where $\pmb\delta_k=[\delta_k^x,\delta_k^y]^T$ with $ \delta_k^x=\frac 1{\sqrt{L}}\sum_j e^{-ik j}\delta^x_j$ and $\delta_k^y$ is likewise. $H_k$ is a $2\times2$ matrix defined as:

 with \begin{small}